-The Friendly Floatees is the name given to a consignment of plastic children’s bath toys which fell into the Pacific Ocean from a container ship during a storm in 1992.
+The Friendly Floatees is the name given to a consignment of plastic children’s bath toys that fell into the Pacific Ocean from a container ship during a storm in 1992.
 Within a year Friendly Floatees began to wash up on coastlines across the world, with Friendly Floatees being found on beaches in Alaska, Hawaii and Japan.
 Others may have made their way to the arctic and become trapped in ice, while at least one toy is believed to have made its way to the United Kingdom and washed up on a beach in Scotland.
-The Friendly Floatees incident shows how seemingly innocuous plastic items can be an enduring form of pollution in the world’s seas and oceans, and underlines how difficult it will be to solve the world’s marine plastic crisis.
+The Friendly Floatees incident shows how seemingly innocuous plastic items can become an enduring form of pollution once they enter the world’s seas and oceans, and underlines how difficult it will be to solve the world’s marine plastic crisis.

 The Friendly Floatees did provide some positive points.
-American oceanographer Dr. Curtis Ebbesmeyer used the movements of the Friendly Floatees to help develop his computer modelling programmes which track and predicted the movements of ocean currents.
+American oceanographer Dr Curtis Ebbesmeyer used the movements of the Friendly Floatees to help develop his computer modelling programmes which track and predict the movements of ocean currents.
 The large number of Friendly Floatees offered a significant advantage over the much smaller number of tracking drifter devices which were usually released by scientists and researchers.
-Dr. Ebbesmeyer was able to correctly predict where many of the future Friendly Floatees would wash up across the world.
+Dr Ebbesmeyer was able to correctly predict where many of the future Friendly Floatees would wash up across the world.

-Over quarter of a century on from their loss the Friendly Floatees are still washing up on beaches across the world.
+Over a quarter of a century on from their loss the Friendly Floatees are still washing up on beaches across the world.
 The Friendly Floatees have become extremely collectible with some reports now stating that people will pay up to $1000 (£760) for genuine and confirmed Friendly Floatees.
-While the story of the Friendly Floatees has been seen as a light-hearted and funny tale of children’s bath toys adrift on the high seas it is now often seen in more serious terms.
-The Friendly Floatees are a very real example of the way in which plastic pollution is effectively indestructible, and the plastic we release into the seas and oceans will be around for centuries to come.
-Thankfully the issue of plastic pollution and its terrible impact on the environment is finally getting global attention, with international action now being taken to try to reverse the effects of decades of damage caused by plastic pollution.
+While the story of the Friendly Floatees was once presented as a light-hearted and funny tale of children’s bath toys adrift on the high seas it is now often seen in more serious terms.
+The Friendly Floatees are a very real example of the way in which plastic pollution is effectively indestructible, and highlights how plastic released into the seas and oceans will be around for decades.
+Thankfully the issue of plastic pollution and its impact on the environment is finally getting global attention, with international action now being taken to try to reverse the effects of decades of damage caused by plastic pollution.